Uncertainty Intervals or p-values?

 • First of all, p-values are all about the null hypothesis.
 So just because we don’t find a significant drop in conversion rate, that doesnt mean one doesnt exist.
 It just means we didnt find evidence for it in this test

-• There was no visualization of the uncertainty in the result
+• Second, there was no visualization of the uncertainty in the result

 Understanding Uncertainty with the Beta Distribution